Skip to main content

 Students should budget for the extra cost of travel and living arrangements for fieldwork.
 Historically, Area Health Education Centers (AHEC) have provided some housing and transportation financial assistance for FW students at North Carolina clinical sites.
 The support includes partial reimbursement for mileage and a housing stipend for students who relocate within the state for their FW experiences.

 All professional programs that offer entry into the practice of occupational therapy are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
-Our current program emphasizes a 2-year preparation to practice innovative occupational therapy in both traditional and emerging settings.
-A professional doctorate is a relatively new degree in occupational therapy and, like a doctorate in clinical psychology, dentistry, physical therapy, or pharmacy, should take 3 to 4 years after the bachelor’s degree to complete.
-Entry-level OTD programs are designed to include additional (beyond 2 years) academic preparation for practice, including an extended clinical internship and focused individual capstone project.
+Our current program is a 2-year entry-level program that prepares students to practice occupational therapy in both traditional and emerging settings.
+It includes research, clinical, and community experiences in addition to classroom academic preparation.
+The OTD is also an entry-level degree which, like a doctorate in clinical psychology, dentistry, physical therapy, or pharmacy, should take 3 to 4 years after the bachelor’s degree to complete.
+Entry-level OTD programs are designed to include some additional (beyond 2 years) academic preparation in management and program development, and requires a focused individual capstone project.
 There currently is no outcome data that indicates that those with an entry-level OTD have greater job or salary opportunities than do those with an entry-level master’s degree.
-Also see our question and answer regarding the difference between an OTD and a Ph.D.
+For a more in-depth comparison of the master’s and OTD degrees, please go to the MS Program page on our website and click on the document linked there.
+Also see our question and answer regarding the difference between an OTD and a Ph.D. provided in this FAQ document.

 A professional master’s program like the one at UNC-CH is an entry-level degree program.
 A post-professional masters program is designed to enable an OT to acquire an advanced degree in the field – often in a specialty or sub-specialty area.

 As the title suggests, an OTD offers preparation for clinical practice with additional emphasis on becoming a consumer of research evidence and program development.
-Like becoming a DrPH (Doctor of Pharmacy) or DPT (Doctor of Physical Therapy), an OTD is a clinical degree.
-A person who wishes to have an academic or research career in occupational therapy or occupational science should pursue a PhD research degrees that prepare an individual for academic and research leadership positions take five to six years to complete after a baccalaureate degree (approximately four years post master’s degree).
+Like becoming a pharmacist (PharmD) or dentist (DDS), an OTD is a clinical degree.
+A person who wishes to have an academic or research career in occupational therapy or occupational science should pursue a PhD, which is a research doctorate.
+Research degrees that prepare an individual for academic and research leadership positions take 6 to 7 years to complete after a baccalaureate degree (approximately 5 years post-master’s degree).

 We anticipate that students are making a full-time commitment to their graduate work.
 At the same time, many of our students have been able to find the right job and balance their studies with part-time employment.
 During the academic year, you will take up to 15 credits a semester and will meet at various times during the day, five days a week.
 Some of the courses will require extra hours for lab work, group meetings, and community activities.
 In addition, some courses have full day clinical and community assignments (See our question and answer about fieldwork experiences).
 Thus, if you have to work a few hours a week, you will want to look for a job with flexible hours.
 During your level II Fieldwork, you will be “on the job” 40 hours a week.
 In addition, because everything is so new, many people find that they have to prepare the night before for the next day of FW II, or work some on weekends to keep their progress notes and clinical reports up to date.
 As a result, we advise you not to plan to work while on Level II FW.